-For the June 1, 2015 actuarial valuation, the projected unit credit actuarial cost method was used.
-The actuarial assumptions included a 4.0% discount rate for the unfunded portion, and an annual healthcare cost trend rates of 8.0% grading down to 5.0% for medical, 4.5% grading down to 4.0% for dental, 4.5%, grading up to 5.0% for Medical Part B, and optical remains at 3.0%.
+For the June 1, 2016 actuarial valuation, the projected unit credit actuarial cost method was used.
+The actuarial assumptions included a 4.0% discount rate for the unfunded portion, and annual cost trend rates, as listed in the table below.

+Vision trend rate is assumed to be 3% for all years.

 The unfunded actuarial accrued liability is being amortized over 30 years as a level percentage of projected payrolls on an open basis.